First Nations Environmental Contaminants Program (FNECP)

 KNOWLEDGE INTEGRATION PROPOSALS

-• This funding stream can be used to support secondary research that integrates existing scientific data and community-based knowledge sources on risk assessment and risk communication of chemical, biological and radiological exposure in First Nations communities.
+• This funding stream can be used to support secondary research that integrates existing scientific data and community-based knowledge on risk assessment and risk communication of chemical and radiological exposure in First Nations communities.

 Selected knowledge integration proposals can receive up to $25,000 per project in funding over one year.